horizon0708/cerezeal/Readme.md

 The plugin currently only supports a limited list of languages for shorthands because I am lazy.
 You can add support for your language by adding it to the array under `shorthand.js`, and sending a pull request.

+## Notes
+- I would like to be able to display Zeal's results in the future, which I suspect is not an easy task.
+I have no clue how to go about making this feature possible.
+If a kind soul could point me in the right direction, it would be great.